department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 #### 1. Determine eligibility

-**To be eligible for the [Edith Nourse Rogers STEM Scholarship](https://benefits.va.gov/gibill/fgib/stem.asp), you must meet all the requirements below.
-You:**
+**To be eligible for the [Edith Nourse Rogers STEM Scholarship](https://benefits.va.gov/gibill/fgib/stem.asp), you must meet all the requirements below.**

 * **Education benefit:** You're using or recently used Post-9/11 GI Bill or Fry Scholarship benefits.